evelynbirnzain/BDP_2/reports/Assignment-2-Report.md

 ## Part 1 - Batch data ingestion pipeline (weighted factor for grades = 3)

 1. The ingestion will be applied to files of data.
-Design a schema for a set of constraints for data files that `mysimbdp`will support the ingestion.
+Design a schema for a set of constraints for data files that `mysimbdp` will support the ingestion.
 Design a schema for a set of constraints for tenant service agreement.
    Explain why you, as a platform provider, decide such constraints.
 Implement these constraints into simple configuration files.
 Provide two examples (e.g., JSON or YAML) for two different tenants to specify constraints on service agreement and files for the tenant.
 (1 point)

 * mysimbdp does not support the ingstion of files?
+* zips - only upload actual data files
 * service level agreement: at least once, at most once, excatly once; how many; GDPR - data retention, data privacy, location

 2. Each tenant will put the tenant's data files to be ingested into a staging file directory (or a storage bucket), `client-staging-input-directory` within `mysimbdp` (the staging directory is managed by the platform).
-Each tenant provides its ingestion programs/pipelines, `clientbatchingestapp`, which will take the tenant's files as input, in `client-staging-input-directory`, and ingest the files into`mysimbdp-coredms`.
+Each tenant provides its ingestion programs/pipelines, `clientbatchingestapp`, which will take the tenant's files as input, in `client-staging-input-directory`, and ingest the files into `mysimbdp-coredms`.
 Any `clientbatchingestapp` must perform at least one type of data wrangling to transform data elements in files to another structure for ingestion.
 As a tenant, explain the design of `clientbatchingestapp` and provide one implementation.
 Note that `clientbatchingestapp` follows the guideline of `mysimbdp` given in the next Point 3.
 (1 point)

-* zips - only upload actual data files
-*

 3. The `mysimbdp` provider provisions an execution environment for running tenant's ingestion pipelines (`clientbatchingestapp`).
 As the `mysimbdp` provider, design and implement a